jinjin123/cloudplaybook/resources/chef/cookbooks/docker/README.md

 - `:unpause` - Unpauses the container.
 - `:delete` - Deletes the container.
 - `:redeploy` - Deletes and runs the container.
+- `:reload` - Sends SIGHUP to pid 1 in the container

 ## docker_registry